falseywinchnet/MiCE/README.md

 3. **(Optional) exact inversion** back to the global frame
 4. **Overlapping mean-of-pairs + max** fusion

-This guarantees convexity, interpretability, and efficient compute without exponentials or discrete dispatch.
+This guarantees convexity, interpretability, and efficient compute without exponentials or discrete dispatch- but only inside the petals, for now.
+Convexity distortions do happen at the edge of petals, and work is ongoing to evaluate this problem.

 ## Why MiCE?